 Political situations can change since this interview took place.
 Please check the GOV.UK Foreign travel advice before venturing to a country.

-This week we chat to Cathy from Mummy Travels about her favourite family holiday in Asia – Inle Lake, Burma.
-Have you considered travelling to Inle Lake with kids?
+Cathy from Mummy Travels about her favourite holiday destination in Asia for family travel – Inle Lake, Myanmar.
+Have you considered visiting Inle Lake with kids?

-This is a place we travelled to 5 years ago (pre-kids) and I remember thinking at the time how difficult it would be to travel around Burma with young kids in tow.
+This is a place we travelled to pre-kids and I remember thinking at the time how difficult it would be to travel around Myanmar with kids in tow.
 Surely the lack of infrastructure would make it too challenging?
 I remember a lot of long waits at bus stops (sometimes 4 hours) and terrible road and rail conditions.
 It’s very much a cultural destination with few beach resorts and obvious kids entertainment.
-And is it just too off the beaten track?
+Is it just too off the beaten track for family travel?

 So I was intrigued to hear from Cathy when she agreed to this interview.
-Burma (Myanmar) is changing rapidly since it opened it’s doors to tourism in 2012 and she has made me realise that Burma is indeed a wonderful destination for adventurous families!
+Myanmar is changing rapidly since it opened it’s doors to tourism and she has made me realise that it is indeed a wonderful destination for adventurous families!